IBM/NeuralFuse/README.md

 # NeuralFuse

-Official repo to reproduce the paper "[NeuralFuse: Learning to Improve the Accuracy of Access-Limited Neural Network Inference in Low-Voltage Regimes](https://arxiv.org/abs/2306.16869)."
+Official repo to reproduce the paper "[NeuralFuse: Learning to Recover the Accuracy of Access-Limited Neural Network Inference in Low-Voltage Regimes](https://arxiv.org/abs/2306.16869)."

 ![NeuralFuse](figures/intro.png)

 Deep neural networks (DNNs) have become ubiquitous in machine learning, but their energy consumption remains a notable issue.
 Lowering the supply voltage is an effective strategy for reducing energy consumption.
 However, aggressively scaling down the supply voltage can lead to accuracy degradation due to random bit flips in static random access memory (SRAM) where model parameters are stored.
 To address this challenge, we introduce NeuralFuse, a novel add-on module that addresses the accuracy-energy tradeoff in low-voltage regimes by learning input transformations to generate error-resistant data representations.
 NeuralFuse protects DNN accuracy in both nominal and low-voltage scenarios.
 Moreover, NeuralFuse is easy to implement and can be readily applied to DNNs with limited access, such as non-configurable hardware or remote access to cloud-based APIs.
-Experimental results demonstrate that, at a 1% bit error rate, NeuralFuse can reduce SRAM memory access energy by up to 24% while improving accuracy by up to 57%.
+Experimental results demonstrate that, at a 1% bit error rate, NeuralFuse can reduce SRAM memory access energy by up to 24% while recovering accuracy by up to 57%.
 To the best of our knowledge, this is the first model-agnostic approach (i.e., no model retraining) to address low-voltage-induced bit errors.

 ## Run Base Model Training with QAT:
 ```python